What Are Paid Holidays in the US?

-The Bureau of Labor Statistics states that for the category “all full-time employees,” 7.6 is the average number of paid holidays for employees in the United States.
+The Bureau of Labor Statistics states that for the category all full-time employees, ”Seventy-seven percent of private industry workers had access to paid holidays in March 2017.
+On average these workers received 8 paid holidays."
 Professional, technical and related employees average 8.5 paid holidays while clerical and sales employees average 7.7 paid holidays.
 Blue collar and service employees have, on average, 7.0 paid holidays.

 Common Paid Holidays

-The most common paid holidays are in the US are the following:
+The most common paid holidays in the U.S. are the following:

 - New Year's Day,

 - Memorial Day,

 - Thanksgiving Day, and